-We view SkandiaBanken's capitalisation as very strong, given its business model focused on low-risk lending and the support from its parent, which offset the weak internal capital generation through capital injections.
+We view SkandiaBanken's capitalisation as very strong, given its business model focused on low-risk lending and the support from its parent, which partly offsets the weak internal capital generation through capital injections.
 The parent has a history of supporting SkandiaBanken through direct capital injections, with SEK1.7 billion in 2015 and SEK981 million in 2014.
-Our aa3 assigned Capital score reflects the bank's very strong capitalisation.
+Our all assigned Capital score reflects the bank's very strong capitalisation but also the increasing leverage.